 Screening includes answering a series of questions and a non-contact temperature check.
-Anyone with a temperature over 100.0°F or answers “yes” to having symptoms in the last 72 hours (three days) will not be allowed on the hospital campus, unless they are a patient who is seeking treatment.
+Anyone with a temperature over 100.0°F or answers “yes” to the screening questions will not be allowed on the hospital campus, unless they are a patient who is seeking treatment.

 Once staff, visitors or patients have been screened, a sticker will be given that allows for entry onto the hospital campus for the remainder of the day.
 Visitors must remain in the patient’s room at all times.

 Patients may have one (1) visitor if all of the following conditions are met:

 - All visitors must be screened for COVID-19 symptoms and fever (via non-contact thermometer).

 - Only asymptomatic visitors are allowed (exceptions below).

 - Each visitor must wear a mask while in any hospital facility.
 Masks with valves, bandanas, and neck gaiters do not meet our safety standards.
 If you are wearing this type of face covering, we will provide you with an approved mask to wear.

 - Visitors must stay in the patient’s room except when coming to or leaving the hospital.
 Visitors for patients undergoing surgery or a procedure can accompany them through the surgery/procedure and after to the post-op unit.